-At Talacauvery in the Western Ghats of Kodagu district River Cauvery emerges and meanders to join the Rivers Harangi, Hemavathi, Lakshmana Thirtha and Kapila.
+At Talacauvery in the Western Ghats of Kodagu district, River Cauvery emerges and meanders to join the Rivers Harangi, Hemavathi, Lakshmana Thirtha, and Kapila.
 Before venturing into Tamil Nadu, Cauvery leaves behind many splendid waterfalls and among them is Shivasamudram Falls.

-Cauvery breaks into two branches at Shivasamudram thus creating the picturesque island.
-The two branches form separate falls, the Gagana Chukki or the western falls and Bhara Chukki or the eastern falls.
+Cauvery breaks into two branches at Shivasamudram, thus creating the picturesque island.
+The two branches form separate falls, the Gagana Chukki, or the western falls, and Bhara Chukki, or the eastern falls.

-As the 90 meter Cauvery plunges into the gorge into a spate, breaking into a cloud of misty foam.
-Tourists love to view the thundering waterfalls when the river Kabini floods along with Cauvery during the months of July and August.
+As the 90-meter Cauvery plunges into the gorge into a spate, breaking into a cloud of misty foam.
+Tourists love to view the thundering waterfalls when the river Kabini floods along with Cauvery during July and August.
 Asia's first Hydro - electric project, established in 1902, can be seen downstream to the falls.